 Their achievements didn’t stop with banking.
 Lillian Westropp was one of the first women admitted to the Cleveland Bar Association.
 She also served as a Cleveland Municipal Court Judge until 1957.
 Both sisters were also very generous.
 Clara helped support Catholic missions, and Lillian helped organized advocacy groups, including the Woman’s Hospital, the Cleveland League of Women Voters, and the Women’s City Club.

 (Read more of her story here.)

-In conclusion, we hope our short series has inspired you to delve deeper into history and learn about extraordinary women who achieved great things despite the difficulty they faced.Tags: Clara Westropp, Lillian Westropp, Maggie Mitchell Walker, mindful living, Womens History Month
+In conclusion, we hope our short series has inspired you to delve deeper into history and learn about extraordinary women who achieved great things despite the difficulty they faced.Tags: Clara Westropp, Lillian Westropp, Maggie Mitchell Walker, mindfulness, Womens History Month